terencecraig/grll_claude-code-action/README.md

 **Note**:

 - You must be a repository admin to install the GitHub app and add secrets
-- This quickstart method is only available for direct Anthropic API users.
-If you're using AWS Bedrock, please see the instructions below.

-### Manual Setup (Direct API)

-**Requirements**: You must be a repository admin to complete these steps.

-1. Install the Claude GitHub app to your repository: https://github.com/apps/claude
-2. Add `ANTHROPIC_API_KEY` to your repository secrets ([Learn how to use secrets in GitHub Actions](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions))
-3. Copy the workflow file from [`examples/claude.yml`](./examples/claude.yml) into your repository's `.github/workflows/`

 ### OAuth Setup for Claude Max Subscribers